The BBC Announces ‘The League of Gentlemen’ Will Return To Royston Vasey With Three New Episodes

-If you’ve ever caught yourself wondering what the residents of Royston Vasey in The League of Gentlemen would think about Brexit or the election of Donald Trump, you may be about to find out as the BBC have just announced the return of Mark Gatiss, Reece Shearsmith, Steve Pemberton and Jeremy Dyson for three new episodes of The League of Gentlemen to celebrate the 20th anniversary of their very first radio show.
+If you’ve ever caught yourself wondering what the residents of Royston Vasey in The League of Gentlemen would think about Brexit or the election of Donald Trump, you may be about to find out as the BBC have just announced the return of Mark Gatiss, Reece Shearsmith, Steve Pemberton, and Jeremy Dyson for three new episodes of The League of Gentlemen to celebrate the 20th anniversary of their very first radio show.

 Mark Gatiss first teased fans back in April on his Twitter account when he suggested that there was going to be an anniversary special of the show, although no other details were forthcoming about this until the BBC announced three new episodes of the show would be airing in the future on BBC Two.